Table of Contents

 When your banana tree outgrows its container, move it.
 Before your tree becomes root-bound, transplant it to a larger container.
 When your tree finishes growing vertically, it's time to move it to a larger container.

 Slide the tree out of the container by laying it on its side.
 Fill your new pot with soil, then place the tree in the larger pot before filling the rest with soil.
 When transplanting your tree, be careful not to injure the roots.
 If your tree isn't coming out, you might need to tap on the container's sides and bottom.

 Banana tree owners must know about the numerous pests and illnesses that might affect their trees.
 The following are examples of pests:

 If the plant is oozing a jelly-like sap, you may have black weevils, which can be controlled using pesticides.

 This is the most prevalent insect on banana trees, and it rots both the plant and the fruit.

-Curled and shrivelled leaves are caused by these pests, and they can also transmit illnesses that harm any fruit produced.
+Curled and these pests cause shrivelled leaves and can also transmit illnesses that harm any fruit produced.

 Insects That Feed On Sap

 Banana trees are also prone to mealybugs and red spider mites.